zachstultz/.NET-III-Final-Project-WhereToWatch-v3.0/README.md

 # .NET II Final Project: WhereToWatch v3.0
 WhereToWatch v3.0 is a media search tool that I made for my .NET II Final Project in Jim Glasgow's class at Kirkwood Community College. v3.0 includes a desktop app that integrates with a website through ASP.NET.
 Results are pulled from TheMovieDB's API, then stored in the Microsoft SQL Server Database.
 User Favorites are also stored in the local database.

 During this semester we learned more C#, more visual studio, using a database with our program, and integrating ASP.NET into our project so our desktop program has and integrates with our website.
+When it came to ASP.NET we learned a code first approach for websites, we learned and used Views, and learned and used Controllers.

 # IMPORTANT STEPS FOR TESTING
 1. Add your API Key to MediaLogicLayer/MediaAPI.cs